 Sort each of these tasks in order of importance with the most important tasks at the top.

-If you want to further improve your checklist and it makes sense, you might even create a specific set of items for each individual day of the week.
+If you want to further improve your checklist and if it makes sense, you might even create a specific set of items for each individual day of the week.
 For example, your Thursday items might include posting to LinkedIn Publisher and your Monday items include reaching out with a valuable piece of content to a hot prospect.

-NEXT: PRINT IT OUT.
+PRINT IT OUT.
 You did not create this to be another lost document on your computer that never gets used.

 Use it every day.
 Check off each task as you complete it.

 If you really want to be effective, make a quick note of how long each task took you.
 You might want to do this for a couple of weeks, especially if you are just starting.
-Then in 6 months’ time, jot down the time for those same tasks and compare.
+Then in six months’ time, jot down the time for those same tasks and compare.

 Content Publishing Calendar